richarddes/newsapi-golang/README.md

 ```go
 c := newsapi.Client{APIKey: "your-api-key"}
 ```
 After that, we can call one of three methods of the Client object.
-The methods are called **TopHeadlines**, **Everything** and
+The methods are called **TopHeadlines**, **Everything** and **Sources**.
-**Sources**.
 Each one of them takes in an options struct which is called like the method plus the word "Opts" at the end.
-Here's an example of fetching the top headlines from the US:
+Here's an example of fetching the top headlines from the UK:
 ```go
 opts := newsapi.TopHeadlinesOpts{
   Country: "uk",